ethankhall/archived-projects/docs/Exercise0.md

 git init
 ```

 This command will create a .git directory in this folder.
 That is where git will store everything.
-Create a new file `touch README` then edit the file.
+Create a new file `echo "Line 1" > README`.
 If you ran the status command, it will look like this.
 ```
 > git status
 # On branch master